jeffboody/gearsvk/readme.md

 In addition to the "Vulkan Programming Guide: The Official Guide to Learning Vulkan" book.

-This app was ported from the Gears2 implementation found here:
+This app was ported from the Gears2 implementation.

 	https://github.com/jeffboody/gears2